Software tool-set for automated quantum system identification and device bring up: Optimal Control

 \subsection{Optimization}

 To manipulate the control parameters, we use the \texttt{ParameterMap} that contains methods to collect optimizable parameters from both model and control components.
-The essential function is to provide a linear vector of parameters to interface with an optimization algorithm that also rescales all parameters to values in $[-1, 1]$, which most algorithms handle well.

 In the example, we parametrize the control function with three parameters, the amplitude of the pulse, the DRAG parameter \texttt{delta}, the \texttt{frequency} offset which modulates the resonance and \texttt{framechange}, a phase which allows fine-tuning of the rotation.
-For the calibration of the gateset, we demand that all four gates share the same three parameters and only differ in their phase which determines the rotation axis and orientation.
-The following \texttt{opt\_map} implements this, indicating that there are 16 parameters where four share the numerical value.

 The optimization is then carried out by the module

 by specifying a fidelity function, including the subspace in the case of larger Hilbert space.
 Both the fidelity and the algorithm can be chosen from a library included in the package or from a custom user implementation with the same signature.